• Home

 Note: If you are comparing two elements in Python, remember- comparing using ‘is’ and ‘==’ is different.

-Some other tricky questions in Python, you can give a try:
+Some other tricky questions in Python, you can try:

 This is all about this post.
 I am sure, you find some valuable solutions to your problem.
 If you ask me to choose one solution, using the set() function (method 1) is pretty easy and easily understood.

-If you think, we can check if all elements in list are same, even in the better way, write in a comment below.
+If you think, we can check if all elements in list are same, even in a better way, write in a comment below.
 I would love that.

 If you are interested in learning Python, don’t miss to read our complete Python tutorial.